CtrlK

 Progressive Disclosure

-Content is well-organized with clear sections (checklist tables, how to run, references).
-External references to the spec and best practices are one level deep and clearly signaled with markdown links.
-The skill is under 50 lines and appropriately self-contained.
+For a skill under 50 lines with no need for external bundle files, the content is well-organized with clear sections (checklist tables, how to run, references).
+External references to the spec and best practices are one-level deep and clearly signaled with markdown links.

 3 / 3